ileskaa/neural-network/docs/implementation.md

 - `loss.py`: implements the loss function and its gradient
 - `main.py`: the module that is run to train a new model
 - `mlp.py`: the primary file of the neural network.
 Contains the `MultilayerPerceptron` class, which has the necessary methods to train and evaluate a model
+- `layer.py`: contains the Layer class, which is used to keep track of weights, biases, and moment estimates when running the adaptive moment estimation algorithm
 - `mnist_loader.py`: helper module to load the MNIST dataset
 - `nn_utils.py`: several utility functions, used for example in weight initialization and to one-hot encode values